Hogs fill final roster spot with Chandler Lawson from Memphis

 Lawson played in all 35 games for Memphis last season, making 24 starts.
-He averaged 5 points, 4.5 rebounds, while shooting 56.7% from the field.
+He averaged 5 points and 4.5 rebounds while shooting 56.7% from the field.

 “This is my last year and I want to go out within a bang and I feel like this is the perfect school for me to have fun,” Lawson said of Arkansas.“I just want to have fun at the end of the year and plus it’s a winning program and I’m part of a winning culture and I’ll make sure I make an impact towards this progam."